Jacob Israël de Haan: Aftermath

+Posterity

-German author Arnold Zweig published a book in 1932 based on De Haan's life called "De Vriendt kehrt heim" (English title "De Vriendt Goes Home").
-Israeli writer Haim Beer's book "Notzot" (1979, translated into English as Feathers) also has a character based on De Haan.
+German author Arnold Zweig published a book in 1932 based on De Haan's life called De Vriendt kehrt heim (English title De Vriendt Goes Home).

+When, in 1949, the first Dutch ambassador to the State of Israel presented his credentials, Israeli president Chaim Weizmann stated Dutch Jews had made an excellent contribution to their cause except for De Haan.

-In Neturei Karta circles De Haan is considered a martyr, killed by secular Jews while protecting the Jewish religion; nevertheless, most Haredim recoil from his homosexuality, his religious questioning, and his attempted coalition with the Arab nationalists against his fellow Jews.
+In Neturei Karta circles De Haan is considered a martyr, killed by secular Jews while protecting the Jewish religion.
+A pilgrimage to his grave is held every year on the anniversary of his death.
+Nevertheless, some Haredim recoil from his homosexuality, his religious questioning, and his attempted coalition with the Arab nationalists.
 During the 1980s, the Neturei Karta community in Jerusalem tried to change the name of the Zupnik Garden to commemorate De Haan.

 Netherlands

 Although De Haan's fame waned after his death, his works have been published and reprinted.
+After his murder, his estate was transferred to his friend Mosche Wallach, who shipped it to the Netherlands, presumably to De Haan's widow Johanna van Maarseveen.
+In 1934, the latter met a Zionist called David Koker, who admired De Haan's work in spite of his political opinions, and she chose him as De Haan's literary executor.
+During the Nazi occupation of the Netherlands, Koker managed to publish De Haan's Brieven uit Jeruzalem ('Letters from Jerusalem') in a small book.
+Following Koker's and Van Maarseveen's deaths, De Haan's archive was transferred to Karel van het Reve, who in turn deposited it at the Bibliotheca Rosenthaliana of the University of Amsterdam.

-Even under the Nazi occupation of the Netherlands, David Koker managed to publish his Brieven uit Jeruzalem ('Letters from Jerusalem') in a little book.
-In 1949, a committee was founded with the object to publish a collected edition of the poems, which followed in 1952.
+In 1949, a committee was founded to publish a collected edition of the poems, which followed in 1952.
 A 'Society Jacob Israël de Haan' furthered other publications: philosophical aphorisms and letters, and a memoir by his sister Mies de Haan.

-In the 1960s two attempts at a biography were published, and after 1970 an actual De Haan-revival brought with it publicity.
+In the 1960s two attempts at a biography were published.
+After 1970 a revival of interest in De Haan brought more publicity, stimulating new editions of his works.
 Many of his publications about law and significs have been reprinted, as were his novels, and his earlier prose has been rescued from obscure magazines.
 Dozens of bibliophile editions honoured his poems and prose sketches.
 Many magazine articles and other publications about his life were published, and generated heated debates.
-A large volume of his correspondence (only of the period 1902–1908), published in 1994, shed a bright light on his life, but a full-scale biography has yet to be written.
+A large volume of his correspondence (only of the period 1902–1908), published in 1994, shed a bright light on his life.

+In 2015 a comprehensive 685-page Dutch-language biography written by Dutch academic and literary critic Joop Fontijn was published by De Bezige Bij in Amsterdam under the title "Onrust.
+Het leven van Jacob Israël de Haan".

 Through the years, in the Netherlands there have been projects, festivals and theatre productions commemorating Jacob Israël de Haan's work and life.
 A line from De Haan's poem "To a Young Fisherman": "For friendship such a limitless longing...", is inscribed on one of the three sides of the Homomonument in Amsterdam.